jihane1604/parallel-and-distributed-computing/.ipynb_checkpoints/README-checkpoint.md

 - **Tournament size:** A larger tournament size increases selection pressure because it raises the probability that the best individuals (with the highest fitness) are selected.
 However, excessive selection pressure can reduce diversity, leading to premature convergence on suboptimal solutions.
 (4)
 - **Number of generations:** More generations provide the algorithm with more opportunities to evolve and improve the population, potentially yielding better solutions over time.
 However it also increases the runtime of the program.
 (3000) -- stopped changing after a while
 - The best distance was 1050.0 (achieved starting from the 2255th generation)
 - execution time = 237.48 seconds

+- **Performance metrics:**
+- Sequential time: 14.80 seconds
+- Parallel time: 5.56 seconds
+- Speedup: 4.04
+- Efficiency: 0.67
+- We can conclud that the enhancements improved the efficiency of the paralllization probably due to the fact that the sequential version is slower due to teh enhancements (more tournaments and higher population)